 Ms. Robin England graduated in 2012 with a double major in Economics & Mathematics and completed her Masters in Mathematics in 2014.
 She currently works in the Risk Management industry underwriting Life, Accident and Disability insurance for Cigna in Philadelphia.
 Robin also currently assists with the recruiting, training and mentoring efforts in her department.

 Ms. Catherine Meehan came to Rutgers University Camden in 2009 and began studying mathematics with the intent of being a teacher.
 She graduated with an undergraduate degree in mathematics in 2012 and decided to pursue a graduate degree also in mathematics at Rutgers Camden, which she completed in Dec of 2013.
 During grad school, she assisted Dr Gabor Toth with his book Measures of Symmetry for Convex Sets and Stability by creating the images for the text and began teaching as an adjunct at Rutgers Camden.
-After graduate school she taught high school mathematics at Leap Academy Charter School and Eastern Regional High School, but recently changed careers to underwriting at Cigna.
+After graduate school, she taught high school mathematics at Leap Academy Charter School and Eastern Regional High School, but recently changed careers to underwriting at Cigna.

-Mr. Nicholas Sanchirico completed his undergraduate degree in pure math in 2011 and master’s degree in 2013 with a focus on applied math.
+Mr. Nicholas Sanchirico completed his undergraduate degree in pure math in 2011 and his master’s degree in 2013 with a focus on applied math.
 After graduating Mr. Sanchirico started working at Lockheed Martin as a modeling and simulation software engineer.
 For a little over 4 years he worked on various simulation components of the Aegis combat system.
 Mr. Sanchirico recently started as a software developer at Susquehanna International Group LLC working on tool deployment and framework improvements.
 Mr. Sanchirico has also been teaching various courses at RUC over the past few years in physics and scientific computing.

 Mr. Max Steel received his bachelor’s degree in mathematics from Rutgers College in 1999 and began a career teaching high school math.
 Upon moving to South Jersey in 2005, he started attending the Masters program in Pure Mathematics at Rutgers-Camden.
 He completed his master’s degree in 2007, attending courses in the evenings while working full-time as a high school teacher.
 He began to teach courses part-time as an adjunct at Rutgers-Camden, Burlington County College, and Gloucester County College in the evenings and summers while teaching high school.
-In 2014, Mr. Steel decided he was ready for a new challenge, and embarked on a career in the actuarial profession.
+In 2014, Mr. Steel decided he was ready for a new challenge and embarked on a career in the actuarial profession.
 He is currently employed as an Actuarial Analyst for Independence Blue Cross in Philadelphia.